It seems like we’re hearing a lot about bacteria these days. And for good reason.

 How the Human Microbiome Develops and Evolves

-It appears that the intestinal microbiome goes through some seriously radical changes throughout infancy and childhood that can have lasting effects on adult health later on.
+The intestinal microbiome goes through some seriously radical changes throughout infancy and childhood that can have lasting effects on adult health later on.

 Let’s break it down: